-- Reminders about obligations of the employee around trade secrets and confidentiality post-employment.
+- Reminders about the obligations of the employee around trade secrets and confidentiality post-employment.

 - Determining whether the employee is going to work at a competitor and plans on engaging in any competitive activity (if so, that should trigger several additional steps, e.g., non-compete enforcement).
 If you know the employee is going to work at a competitor (and there is no non-compete in place), you should consider a short, non-hostile business letter to the competitor’s legal and HR departments explaining that the departing employee has confidentiality obligations and you expect their help in ensuring the employee honors those obligations and will take steps to ensure the employee does not breach any obligations owed to your company in their new job.
 Most companies will respect such a letter and take steps to ensure compliance

-- Employee surrenders all company property including smart phone, lap top, documents, files, materials, etc. (and signs an acknowledgement that he/she has returned all such items and has not kept copies or provided copies to anyone).
+- Employee surrenders all company property including smartphone, laptop, documents, files, materials, etc. (and signs an acknowledgment that he/she has returned all such items and has not kept copies or provided copies to anyone).